‘Ladies Of London’ Stars Confirm No Season 3 Reunion Show

 — Marissa Hermer (@MarissaHermer) February 8, 2017

-Adela King is hoping that there is a season 4 and that she returns for it.
+Adela King is hoping that there is a Season 4 and that she returns for it.
 She posted a photo of herself with Marissa and Julie Montagu and wrote of her gratitude for the friendships that she has gained from the show.
 She also thanked the viewers who have reached out to her and shown her compassion and empathy in regards to her child custody battle, sobriety and past suicide attempt.
 In response to a viewer who told her return for another season, Adela wrote that she prays that there is a season 4 and that she’s on it.

 “foreverspring16: Please return for the next season.
 You were such a light on the show and so much fun.
-Your story is only going to get better. ????”
+Your story is only going to get better.????”

-“adelakinglondon: @foreverspring16 thank you let’s hope and pray it does ????❤”
+“adelakinglondon: @foreverspring16 thank you let’s hope and pray it does????❤”

 Annnnnnnnnnd it's the #seasonfinale tonight on #ladiesoflondon @bravotv ….
 I've gained some of the best friends a girl could wish for @sophiestanbury @carolinestanbury @marissahermer @julie.montagu @carolineflemingofficial @lukehendersonw1 and I am so glad that I opened up my heart and soul on the show as the gratitude i feel for all of you who reached out to me and either sympathised, empathised or shared their own painful journey with me made me feel for the first time in my life that I'm not alone and I honestly can't thank each and everyone of you who took the time to write to me and be so supportive.
 Sending you all my love and deepest gratitude Adela ????❤❤❤❤❤❤❤